Providing loyalty fliers with dynamic content for a great Delta experience

-Everyone loves a loyalty programme, don’t they?
+Everyone loves a loyalty programme!
 That promise of a little extra for nothing must be why the average American holds 29 loyalty club memberships.
-Except that number doesn’t tell the whole story.
+But that number doesn’t tell the whole story.

-In reality, that same consumer may only actively engage with 12 of those clubs, the rest languish in wallets, points unspent and brand unremembered.
+In reality, that same average consumer may only actively engage with 12 of those clubs; the rest languish unused in wallets, points unspent, and brands unremembered.

-The airline sector is no different.
+The airline sector is not immune.
 Loyalty points or added miles were meant to keep customers coming back, time and again, to the same airline.
 But engagement has dropped.
-Travellers are buying their airfare through aggregators and see points or miles as time-consuming to acquire for all but the most frequent flier.
-And price still has a huge impact on airline booking – even when it comes down to just a few dollars.Brand engagement is paramount to generating the loyalty required for operators to not only maintain but grow their slice of the $2.7bn that is spent every day on travel and hospitality.
-The challenge in such a highly competitive market is in keeping travellers interested and engaged after that initial booking.
-So, if points and prizes aren’t attractive and differentiation sometimes comes down to a question of dollars and cents, how do airlines create that loyalty?
+Travellers are buying their airfare through aggregators and see points or miles as too time-consuming to acquire for all but the most frequent flier.
+And price still has a huge impact on airline booking – even when it comes down to just a few dollars.Brand engagement matters if operators are going to keep a slice of the $2.7B that is spent every day on travel and hospitality.
+The challenge in such a highly competitive market is in keeping consumers interested and engaged after an initial booking.
+So, if points and prizes aren’t attractive and differentiation sometimes comes down to a question of dollars and cents, how do airlines maintain loyalty?

-The key is in the humblebrag.
-What is travel if not the chance for a subtle boast on social media?
-And, just as fitness fiends post the steps they’ve walked or miles they’ve cycled, so travel fans love to quantify the miles they’ve flown and places they’ve seen.
+The key is in the…- humblebrag.
+Travel provides the perfect opportunity for a subtle – or not so subtle – brag on social media.
+Just as fitness friends post the steps they’ve walked or miles they’ve cycled, travel fans love to quantify the miles they’ve flown and places they’ve seen.

 Delta cottoned on to this idea early.
 In 2016 it began to use its SkyMiles Medallion loyalty program data to share with members a personalised rundown of their year with Delta.
-But while this was clearly a neat idea, it was an email with static content and a limited amount of information.
-And it certainly wasn’t sharable.
+While this was clearly a neat idea, it unfortunately was an email with static content and a limited amount of information.
+Read and delete.

-It’s not just the popularity of the campaign that shocked Delta initially, nor its success in driving viewers to its website (a mere 500% over its benchmark).
+It’s not just the popularity of the campaign that impressed Delta, nor its success in driving viewers to its website (a mere 500% over its benchmark).
 It was the speed of engagement.
-Delta was seeing social mentions and sharing within minutes of distributing the videos.
-These Personalised Videos have hit that sweet spot of customer loyalty – they’re not just bringing customers back; they’re drawing in their friends and family too.So, how do you get Personalised Video to work for you?
+Delta saw social mentions and sharing within minutes of distributing the videos.
+The Personalised Videos hit the sweet spot of customer loyalty – they’re not just bringing customers back; they’re drawing in their friends and family, too.So, how do you get Personalised Video to work for you?
 You can start by following these simple tips:

 Bring the Boast: Boost your customers’ social clout and help them celebrate their travel milestones, bringing shareable, braggable content.